Mechanizing Synthetic Tait Computability in Istari: Introduction

 \subsection{Synthetic Tait Computability}

-The aforementioned gluing technique is a powerful and flexible tool for proving meta-theoretic properties of programming languages, but the construction of the gluing model can be quite involved, with many tedious details to check.
+The aforementioned gluing technique is a powerful and flexible tool for proving meta-theoretic properties of programming languages, but the construction of the gluing model can be quite involved (especially for those that prove normalization), with many tedious details to check.
 For example, depending on the exact presentation of the syntactic category $\T$, there may be many subtle but boring naturality conditions to verify.

 Sterling's \emph{synthetic Tait computability} (STC)~\cite{sterling>thesis} is a recent development that aims to simplify the construction of gluing models by internalizing the gluing construction in a suitable modal dependent type theory.
-This technique has been successfully applied to a variety of dependent type theories, including modal~\cite{gratzer>2022} and cubical~\cite{sterling-angiuli>2021} type theories, ML-like module calculus~\cite{sterling-harper>2021}, higher-order algebraic effects~\cite{yang>thesis}, and dependent call-by-push-value~\cite{li-harper>2025}.
+This technique has been successfully applied to a variety of type theories, including modal~\cite{gratzer>2022} and cubical~\cite{sterling-angiuli>2021} type theories, ML-like module calculus~\cite{sterling-harper>2021}, dependent type theory with controlled unfolding~\cite{gratzer-sterling-angiuli-coquand-birkedal>2025}, higher-order effect handlers~\cite{yang>thesis,yang-wu>2026}, and dependent call-by-push-value~\cite{li-harper>2025}.

 The key idea of STC is to introduce a \emph{synthetic phase distinction} between \emph{\red{syntax}} and \emph{\blue{semantics}}.
 The idea of phase distinctions is originally due to the development of ML modules~\cite{harper-mitchell-moggi>1989} in which a \emph{static} phase isolates the static, compile-time constructs from dynamic, runtime constructs, where dynamic constructs can depend on static ones but not vice versa.
-Meta-theory of programming languages display similar structures: the \emph{semantics} depends on the \emph{syntax}, but not vice versa, and a \emph{syntactic} phase can be used to isolate the syntactic constructs from the semantic construction.
-This isolation of syntax is formally analogous to the projection functor $\pi : \G \to \T$ in the gluing construction, which forgets the semantic information.
-The innovation of STC is to view the internal language of the gluing category $\G$ as a modal dependent type theory with a \emph{syntactic} phase, in which one can write down the definitions of the gluing model such as $\blue{\BOOL}_\G$ and the fact that $\pi(\blue{\BOOL}_\G) = \red{\bool}_\T$ using type-theoretic constructs, without having to explicitly construct the objects and morphisms in the gluing category.
+The meta-theory of programming languages displays similar structures: the \emph{semantics} depends on the \emph{syntax}, but not vice versa, and a \emph{syntactic} phase can be used to isolate the syntactic constructs from the semantic construction.
+This isolation of syntax is formally analogous to the projection functor $\pi : \G \to \pre{\T}$ in the gluing construction, which forgets the semantic information.
+The innovation of STC is to view the internal language of the gluing category $\G$ as a modal extensional dependent type theory with a \emph{syntactic} phase, in which one can write down the definitions of the gluing model such as $\blue{\BOOL}_\G$ and the fact that $\pi(\blue{\BOOL}_\G) = \Yo(\red{\bool}_\T)$ using type-theoretic constructs, without having to explicitly construct the objects and morphisms in the gluing category.